alesandro2251/Python_Exercises/README.md

 # Selfmade

-These are exercises for homework, that I have done during my first year in the University
+These are exercises for homework, that I have done during my first year in the University and other courses